twicerain/twicerain.github.io/content/posts/bio.md

 draft: false
 HiddenFromHomePage: false
 toc: false
-summary: "Hi, my name is Kye, or rainrain, and I'm a designer, primarily of the sound variety.
-I love tackling a new project and am focused on honing my skills in my fields of audio, 3d and design"
+summary: "Hi, my name is Kye, or rainrain, and I'm a designer.
+I am focused on honing my skills in my fields of audio, 3d and design..."
 ---

 ###### My name